mabnhdev/sonic-nas-manifest/README.md

     sudo service docker restart
 ```
 - You may have to log out/in to activate the changes to groups
-- Ensure you have proper permissions to clone source file (SSH keys must be installed)
+- Ensure you have proper permissions to clone source file (ssh keys must be installed)

 > NOTE: You will need to setup your ssh keys with Github [Settings->keys](https://github.com/settings/keys) as we are using git over ssh.